-Prerequisites: (6) LAWS 1500, LAWS 2327, LAWS 1501, LAWS 1503, LAWS 1505, LAWS 1509; and instructor approval must be completed prior to taking this course.
+Prerequisites: (6) LAWS 1500 or LAWS 2327, and LAWS 1501, LAWS 1503, LAWS 1505, LAWS 1509; and instructor approval

 Lec: 0 Lab: 16.4 Cr: 4.5 Offered: ONLINE

 Service learning offers an opportunity for students to provide an important service to the community and to learn about immigration law, policy, and procedure.
 This course offers the opportunity to learn where immigrants to the United States are coming from, the reasons for coming to the United States, and the obstacles they face upon arrival.
 Students have opportunities to select various projects on immigration compliance and advocacy and proposed immigration reforms.
 Enrollment in the course does not qualify any person to engage in the practice of immigration law.
 This course is not intended for individuals enrolled in the paralegal program.